A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Related Work

+It contains 2,901 images for training and 800 images for testing and the resolutions of the images are 586$\times$480, 704$\times$576, 720$\times$405, and 1,920$\times$1,080.
+The testing set is not available and the image quality of the whole dataset is unsatisfactory as shown in Fig. \ref {samples}.
+Besides, some images were also collected from an artificial underwater environment and the numbers of three creatures are 3,553, 13,609, and 1,467, which means it has the class-imbalance problem.

+To overcome their drawbacks, we proposed a new benchmark UDD, which is collected in a real open-sea farm by a 4K camera carried by robots or divers.

-\subsection{Data Augmentation With GAN}
+\subsection{Data Augmentation with GAN}

 Data augmentation means adding more variation to the training data in order to improve the generalization capabilities of the model.
 Now, data augmentation strategies are widely used in training CNNs, like flipping, re-scaling, \emph{etc}.
-Recently, GANs \cite{Goodfellow2014Generative} have shown excellent performance on many image2image works \cite{Kupyn2018DeblurGAN,Nah2017Deep}.
-There are also some works \cite{Huang2018AugGAN,Zhu2017Unpaired} using GAN on data augmentation.
-AugGAN \cite{Huang2018AugGAN} possesses structure-aware like semantic segmentation with soft weight-sharing, so the generated images are convincing enough to be trained.
-But the groundtruth used in this method should contain masks, which are inconvenient to be labeled.
-CycleGAN \cite{Zhu2017Unpaired} only needs an unpaired dataset, thus reducing the difficulty of preparing training set, and there has been a large sum of works using CycleGAN to achieve data augmentation \cite{Deng2017Image,Wei2018Person}.
-However, we still cannot ignore the defects of CycleGAN.
-It will cause over-fitting easily in generating images thus affecting models' accuracy.
+Recently, GANs \cite{Goodfellow2014Generative} have shown excellent performance on many image to image tasks \cite{9370116,9119486}.
+There are also some works \cite{8962219,Zhu2017Unpaired} using GAN on data augmentation.
+AugGAN \cite{Huang2018AugGAN} applies structure-aware semantic segmentation with soft weight-sharing, so the generated images are convincing enough to be trained.
+However, the ground truth used in this method contains masks, which are inconvenient to be labeled.
+CycleGAN \cite{Zhu2017Unpaired} only needs an unpaired dataset, thus reducing the difficulty of preparing training set, and there has been a large number of works using CycleGAN to achieve data augmentation \cite{Deng2017Image,Wei2018Person}.
+However, it may cause over-fitting easily in generating images thus affecting models' accuracy.

-Existing GAN-based methods have done great job in image classification by transforming the image styles, but they do not do well in object detection because they can not change the number, size, or position of objects in an image, which is vital important in detection.
+Existing GAN-based methods have achieved a lot in image classification by transforming the image styles, while they may not be good at object detection since they cannot change the number, size, or position of objects in an image, which is vitally important in detection.
 Therefore, we propose Poisson GAN to solve the problem.